vtnerd/monero-lws/docs/administration.md

 ### webhook_add
 This is used to track a specific payment ID to an address or all general payments to an address (where payment ID is zero).
-Using this endpint requires a web address for callback purposes, a primary (not integrated!) address, and finally the type ("tx-confirmation").
+Using this endpint requires a web address or `zmq` for callback purposes, a primary (not integrated!) address, and finally the type ("tx-confirmation").
 The event will remain in the database until one of the delete commands ([webhook_delete_uuid](#webhook_delete_uuid) or [webhook_delete](#webhook_delete)) is used to remove it.
+All webhooks are published over the ZMQ socket specified by `--zmq-pub` (when enabled/specified on command line) in addition to any HTTP server specified in the callback.

 > The provided URL will use SSL/TLS if `https://` is prefixed in the URL and will use plaintext if `http://` is prefixed in the URL.
+If `zmq` is provided as the callback, notifications are performed _only_ over the ZMQ pub socket.
 SSL/TLS connections will use the system certificate authority (root-CAs) by default, and will ignore all authority checks if `--webhook-ssl-verification none` is provided on the command line when starting `monero-lws-daemon`.
 The webhook will fail if there is a mismatch of `http` and `https` between the two servers, and will also fail if `https` verification is mismatched.
 The rule is: (1) if the callback server has SSL/TLS disabled, the webhook should use `http://`, (2) if the callback server has a self-signed certificate, `https://` and `--webhook-ssl-verification none` should be used, and (3) if the callback server is using "Let's Encrypt" (or similar), then `https://` with no additional command line flag should be used.

 #### Initial Request to server